akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-11-29
+   - I've code a simple Array prototype in [`Array.prototype.count.js`](https://github.com/akto/library/blob/master/js/Array.prototype.count.js).
+It counts the given value in an array and return a number of matched items.
+If there is no match then it returns 0.

  - ### 24-11-28
    - I've made some changes in my old [`pomodoro.js`](https://github.com/akto/library/blob/master/js/pomodoro.js) file.
 I've changed changeState to toggleStatus method.
 I create a new resume method because changing on-off with a pause method is non-sense.
 I bind `this` keyword to make it run inside setInterval function.
    - fix a bug, this bug makes the start function only loop through the existing status after you run `stop` function.
 But I would like to start over to the time loop with the settings we have.